TAU-Power-Electronic-Systems/Soft4PES/docs/source/index.rst

 Installation
 ------------

 **Install Python**: Ensure that you have Python installed on your machine.
-You can download and install the latest version from the `official website <https://www.python.org/>`_.
+You can download and install the required version from the `official website <https://www.python.org/>`_.
 Using a Python distribution like MiniForge is recommended.
+The library is compatible with Python 3.12.

 **Clone the Repository**: To get started, clone the repository to your local machine by running the following command in your terminal or command prompt::